-- vour financial records - the Farming income (IR3F) form for agricultural businesses - the Business income (IR3B) form for other businesses - the Financial statement summary (IR10) form.
+- your financial records - the Farming income (IR3F) form for agricultural businesses - the Business income (IR3B) form for other businesses - the Financial statement summary (IR10) form.

-Staple one of the above forms to page 3 of your return and print your profit (net income) in Box 23.
+Attach one of the above forms to your return and print your profit (net income) in Box 23.